-Professional services’ marketing is always involved in a form of engagement marketing, mostly in the traditional sense.
+Professional services marketing is always involved in engagement marketing, mainly in the traditional sense.
 Marketing and business development activities are about nurturing relevant business relationships.
-Engagement marketing takes these activities to the next level--clients can actually shape a firm’s brand simply through conversation and setting the expectation based upon their dialog.
+Engagement marketing takes these activities to the next level--clients can shape a firm’s brand simply through conversation and setting the expectation based on their dialog.

 Today, there is a shift in professional services marketing.
 Recognizing that clients now have the opportunity to have greater control over a firm’s brand, marketers have actively shifted their efforts.
-You will find the most effective brands in the market are built by conversation, both digitally and traditionally.
-When a client makes a decision to award services to a firm, it is not influenced by repeated regurgitation of the same information.
-Today, client decisions are based on relevant content, increased learning, and community influence.
+You will find the most influential brands in the market are built by conversation, both digitally and traditionally.
+When a client decides to award services to a firm, it is not influenced by repeated regurgitation of the same information.
+Client decisions are based on relevant content, increased learning, and community influence today.

 Here’s how engagement marketing helps bring a positive experience to your clients and improve retention.

 - Stay in touch with your clients with just the right frequency - Put extra effort into engagement marketing to determine how often to reach out to your clients for the best response possible.
 For example, sending out marketing emails every two weeks may be just right, while the sweet spot for direct mail could be closer to every three or four weeks.

 - Track and increase the number of engaged clients - The most engaged clients subscribe to professional marketing services, follow your firm on social media, and actively get involved on Facebook and Twitter.
 To increase the percentage of highly engaged clients, boost the number of relevant offers you post on social media and include them in emails and direct mail.